Return On Investment (ROI)

 For traders and investors, it's important to optimise the upside potential of the risk vs reward relationship.
 Among the best ways to accomplish this feat is through maximising the efficiency of any and all market-based expenditures.

 In this instance, capital efficiency is defined as being an informal ratio that divides output by expenditure.
 While this calculation is similar to that of standard ROI, it has a unique strategic value to traders and investors.
+Two other popular capital efficiency metrics are return on equity (ROE) and return on assets (ROA).

 The capital efficiency formula gives the user a quick, approximate view of how effectively funds are being utilised.
 High degrees of capital efficiency suggest that a strategy is potentially robust, while low readings point out an added degree of risk.
 As a general rule, the greater a trader or investor's capital efficiency, the greater the ROI.